p00f/godbolt.nvim/README.md

 EOF
 ```

 `options` is a table corresponding to the `options` field in the [schema](https://github.com/compiler-explorer/compiler-explorer/blob/main/docs/API.md#post-apicompilercompiler-idcompile---perform-a-compilation).
+For example:

-For example, if you want to add compiler flags then you need to set it to `{ userArguments = "-Wall -O2" }`.
+ - If you want to add compiler flags then you need to set it to `{ userArguments = "-Wall -O2" }`
+ - If you want to use boost then you need to set it to `{ userArguments = "-I /opt/compiler-explorer/libs/boost_1_77_0", libraries = { id = "boost", version = "1.77.0" } }` and so on. `-I /opt/compiler-explorer/libs/boost_1_77_0` was for including boost, you can get the path of the library by `curl`ing or visiting `https://godbolt.org/api/libraries/c++`

-You can get the list of compiler ids by visiting or `curl`ing `https://godbolt.org/api/compilers/<language>`
+You can get the list of compiler ids by visiting or `curl`ing `https://godbolt.org/api/compilers/<language>` and the list of libraries by `curl`ing or visiting `https://godbolt.org/api/libraries/<language>`.
+For more info, see https://github.com/compiler-explorer/compiler-explorer/blob/main/docs/API.md

 (Note: use `c++`, not `cpp` for C++)